dgkri/js_14/Readme.md

     this.range = range;
 }

-const car(name, color, top_speed, range, distance){
+// this car constructor inherits vehicle with one addition of distance, its present location const car(name, color, top_speed, range, distance){
     vehicle.call(this, name, color, top_speed, range);
     this.distance = distance;
 }

-car.prototype.moved(x){
+// method for car... moved to increment dist.. car.prototype.moved(x){
     this.distance += 5;
 }

-const bike(name, color, top_speed, range, distance){
+// bike is another vehicle which inherits from car... const bike(name, color, top_speed, range, distance){
     car.call(this, name, top_speed, range, distance);
 }

-bike.prototype = object.create(car.prototype);
+// to also get the the moved method in its prototype bike.prototype = object.create(car.prototype);
 bike.prototype.constructor = bike;

+This is just an unsolved but crude example just to explain you what was my understanding of oop.
+This also helped a lot in reuse of code..